 Hosting and Domain Name Fees

-As with WordPress.org, there’s no completely free option because you’ll still be responsible for your hosting and domain name.
+As with WordPress.org, Ghost offers no completely free blogging site option, because you’ll still be responsible for your monthly hosting plan and getting a domain name.

 Harder to Find Hosting Plans